pgpkg/pgpkg/docs/pages/manual.md

 Similar to `pgpkg export`, if the path pointed to by `from-package` includes intermingled SQL and native source code, only the SQL code and supporting files will be imported.

+`pgpkg import` will always import the specified package into the cache, and will import any dependencies, but will decline to import dependencies that already exist in the cache.
+This behaviour is intended to avoid inadvertently downgrading packages you already depend on.
+To upgrade existing packages, import them directly.

 ### `export` - create a stand-alone package